Roger Corman’s The Masque of the Red Death (1964) will be released on Blu-ray in the UK on January 25th 2021 by Studiocanal. Order via Amazon.co.uk

 Satan-worshiper Prince Prospero invites several dozen of the local nobility to his castle for protection against an oncoming plague, the Red Death.
 Prospero orders his guests to attend a masked ball and, amidst a general atmosphere of debauchery and depravity, notices the entry of a mysterious hooded stranger dressed all in red.
 Believing the figure to be his master, Satan, Prospero is horrified at the revelation of his true identity…

 On September 22, 2020, Shout!
 Factory released The Masque of the Red Death on Blu-ray.

 Roger Corman later said he always felt The Masque of the Red Death and Fall of the House of Usher were the two best Poe stories.
-After the success of The House of Usher (1960) he strongly considered making Masque as the follow-up.
+After the success of House of Usher (1960), he strongly considered making Masque as the follow-up.
 However, he was reluctant to make it because it had several elements similar to The Seventh Seal (1956) and Corman was worried people would say he was pilfering from Ingmar Bergman.